Robopoly/Robopoly_PRismino/README.md

 `void setSpeed(int8_t leftSpeed, int8_t rightSpeed);`

-    // ex: to turn set the left wheel forward 40% and right wheel backwards 40% setSpeed(40, -40);
+    // set the left wheel forward 40% and right wheel backwards 40% setSpeed(40, -40);

 Defines the motor speed in percent from -100 to 100 trough the H-bridge.
 It uses the pins 9, 10, 11 and 12 of the PRismino.
 The speed is defined by a PWM signal with a period of 15'625Hz.
 This function uses the 10-bit `Timer/Counter 4` of the ATmega32U4.
 In order to change direction interrupt vectors select which pin must be toggled.